 A migrant farmworker is defined as an individual who is required to be absent from a permanent place of residence for the purpose of seeking employment in agricultural work.
-Seasonal farmworkers are individuals who are employed in farmwork but do not move from their permanent residence to seek farmwork; they may also have other sources of employment.
+Migrant farmworkers are also called migratory agricultural workers.
+Seasonal farmworkers are individuals who are employed in temporary farmwork but do not move from their permanent residence to seek farmwork; they may also have other sources of employment.

 There are between 1 and 2.5 million hired farmworkers in the US.1 About a half million of those are under the age of 18.
 Seventy-eight percent are male, and 22 percent are female.
 On average, hired farmworkers are young and predominantly Latino, have limited formal education, are foreign-born, and speak limited to no English.
 About half have authorization to work in the United States.1